-The speedy and competitive Treeing Walker makes the list of least expensive dogs due to its average purchase price of $500, typical grooming cost of $31 per session and minimum healthcare costs for common issues starting at only $1,500.
-Its life expectancy is 12 to 13 years.
+The speedy and competitive Treeing Walker has an average purchase price of $400-$800 and minimum healthcare costs for common issues that start at only $1,500.
+This breed’s life expectancy is 12 to 13 years.

-The typical cost of bathing a Miniature Pinscher is low at $25, and the potential minimum health care costs for common issues like patellar luxation and disease start at $2,500.
+The potential minimum health care costs for common issues like patellar luxation and disease start at $2,500.

 Although the American Foxhound is one of the older American breeds, it’s not very well-known.
-The average purchase price of an American Foxhound is $475, with bathing costs coming out to an estimated $27.
+The average purchase price of an American Foxhound is $500 to $700.
 The minimum potential cost for medical issues totals $1,500.
 Life expectancy of the breed is 10 to 12 years.

 Parson Russell Terrier

 Parson Russell Terriers, also known as Jack Russell Terriers, are athletic, clever and friendly.
-These medium-sized terriers have a $400 average purchase price tag.
-Professional bathing costs average $25.
+These medium-sized terriers have a $1,200 to $2,000 average purchase price tag.
 A Parson Russell’s lifespan is about 13 to 15 years.

 The breed is generally healthy, with a budget-friendly minimum potential healthcare cost of $2,800.

-The typical grooming cost for a Plott Hound is $31, and the minimum potential cost to treat health problems like gastric torsion, commonly known as bloat, is $3,000.
+The minimum potential cost to treat health problems like gastric torsion, commonly known as bloat, is $3,000.

 Black and Tan Coonhound

 American born and bred, this hunting dog known for its black and tan coloring is happy-go-lucky and calm by nature.
-The Black and Tan Coonhound has an average purchase price of $350.
-The estimated bathing cost is $27.
+The Black and Tan Coonhound has an average purchase price of $400 to $800.

 Expenses to treat common issues like hip dysplasia come out to only $1,500.
 The dog’s life expectancy is 10 to 12 years.

 Playful and fearless, Rat Terriers love to “talk” and socialize with their families.
-These small dogs are one of the least expensive toy breeds, with a purchase price averaging $350.
-Typical professional bathing costs are $25.
+These small dogs have a purchase price averaging $600 to $1,200.
 They live a long life: 15 to 18 years.

 The low $1,500 minimum healthcare cost of the breed’s common issues helps to cement the Rat Terrier’s place as one of the least expensive dogs to own.

 The Harrier is not only affordable; it’s also one of the rarest dog breeds.
 This hound is sweet and affectionate, but as a hunting dog, the Harrier is full of energy.
-Its lifespan typically ranges 12 to 15 years.
+Its lifespan typically ranges 10 to 12 years.

-This is the cheapest dog to own, with a budget-friendly combination of a $300 average purchase price, $27 in typical grooming costs and a minimum potential healthcare cost of $1,500 for common issues.
+This breed runs an average $1,500 to $2,500 in purchase price and a minimum potential healthcare cost of $1,500 for common issues.